The Cauchy-Dirichlet problem for the Moore-Gibson-Thompson equation: Introduction

 The two approaches combine to bring about the final conclusion, in the form of the interior and boundary regularity results stated as Theorem~\ref{t:main} below.
-It is interesting to note that neither approach achieves by itself the full findings of Theorem~\ref{t:main}, under the respective sharp assumptions on the data therein.
-Indeed, the approach based on the theory of semigroups requires a little less regularity of the (Dirichlet) boundary data to obtain optimal results concerning interior regularity.
-On the other hand, hyperbolic systems theory delivers a more complete picture regarding the regularity of the boundary traces under slightly stronger regularity assumptions on the boundary data.
+It is interesting to note the differences between the two approaches.
+The approach based on the theory of semigroups requires a little more regularity of the Dirichlet boundary data to obtain optimal results concerning interior regularity.
+On the other hand, the hyperbolic approach assumes less regularity of the boundary data and produces less interior regularity.
+Both arguments lead to a trace regularity result.

 The structure of the paper is readily outlined.
 In the next subsection we present the full statement of the main results.
 We leave a review of pertinent literature on the MGT equation to Subsection~\ref{sub:literature}, along with the a brief mention of the physical considerations which brought about the (quasilinear) Jordan-Moore-Gibson-Thompson equation, and thus its linearization.
 This subsection is intended to provide a context for the MGT equation, along with an updated list of references.
 Its reading can be postponed, if one aims at focusing on the core of the present study.
 Section~\ref{s:waves-w-memory} and Section~\ref{s:hyperbolic-systems} contain the distinct analyses, that eventually culminate in the proof of our main result, in accordance with the aforesaid distinct approaches.